-What can the pained gaze of Lucretia (circa 1530) by Cornelis Bazelaere tell us today?
-Looking at himself in the mirror in 1917—the year before his death—Ferdinand Hodler continues to peer searchingly at us today.
+What can the pained gaze of Lucretia, painted around 1530 by Cornelis Bazelaere, tell us today?
+Looking at himself in the mirror in 1917—the year before his death—Ferdinand Hodler continues to look searchingly at us today.
 Gazes are also central to new media: in photographic self-portraits, Manon and Urs Lüthi paraphrase social roles and at the same time take up the classical tradition of reflection in self-portraits.
 Videos by Keith Sonnier, Pipilotti Rist, and Candice Breitz analyze contemporary attitudes toward the body and the position of the individual in modern society.

 Curators: Lorenzo Benedetti and Matthias Wohlgemuth